 I visited Riaño as part of my road trip around the Picos de Europa in northern Spain.
-I drove from León; the drive takes about an hour twenty minutes, meaning you could feasibly do it as a day trip from there.
+I drove from León, which takes about an hour twenty minutes.
+You could feasibly do it as a day trip, but it would be a lot of driving.

 Some properties were moved brick by brick to their new location, others now exist only in the murky depths of the water.